-- Fentanyl Citrate Injection exposes patients and other users to the risks of opioid addiction, abuse, and misuse, which can lead to overdose and death.
-Assess each patient's risk prior to prescribing Fentanyl Citrate Injection, and monitor all patients regularly for the development o these behaviors and conditions [see Warnings and Precautions (5.1)] Life-Threatening Respiratory Depression - eatening, or fatal respiratory depression may occu with use of Fentanyl Citrate Injection.
-Monitor for respiratory depres sion, especially during initiation of Fentanyl Citrate Injection of following a dose increase [see Warnings and Precautions (5.2)] Cytochrome P450 3A4 Interaction
+Addiction, Abuse, and Misuse Because the use of Fentanyl Citrate Injection exposes patients and other users to the risks of opioid addiction, abuse and misuse, which can lead to overdose and death, assess each patient's risk prior to prescribing and reassess all patients regularly for the development of these behaviors and conditions [see Warnings and Precautions (5.1)] Life-Threatening Respiratory Depression Serious, life-threatening, or fatal respiratory depression may occur with use of Fentanyl Citrate Injection, especially during initiation or following a dosage increase.
+To reduce the risk of respiratory depression, proper dosing and titration of Fentanyl Citrate Injection are essential [see Warnings and Precautions (5.2)].